PravakarDas/NASA-SpaceApp-Work/Readme.md

 ## Project Overview

-THis is a web-based application that aims to deepen users' understanding of the planets in our solar system.
+This is a web-based application that aims to deepen users' understanding of the planets in our solar system.
 The project leverages advanced technologies to provide an engaging learning experience, fostering curiosity and broadening perspectives on the universe.

 ## Features